nisa-07/SQL-Hackerrank/Solution/Aggregation-problem.md

 ```
 /*

-Query the total population of all cities in CITY where District is California.
+2.Query the total population of all cities in CITY where District is California.

 ```sql
 SELECT SUM(POPULATION)